-If you’re like many people who love to sing, you may be struggling with how to sing higher.
+If you’ve landed on this page then you’re like many people who love to sing and are struggling with how to sing higher.

 You’ve probably spent countless hours practicing, trying to reach the high notes that seem to be just out of your range.

-Unfortunately, even people who practice on a regular basis tend to only experience minimal results at best.
+Unfortunately, even people who practice on a regular basis might only experience minimal results at best.

 But the truth is, learning how to sing higher doesn’t have to be as hard as you think.

 Practicing and perfecting your singing techniques can have a major impact on your singing voice by improving the resonance and quality of your voice, your range and overall strength.